quinn-caverly/465-PSU-Study-Guide/README.md

 CMPSC 465 at PSU is a non-coding class.

 Week #1:
-- Fibonacci algorithm
+ Fibonacci algorithm

 Week #2:
- - Divide and Conquer
+  Divide and Conquer

 Week #3:
- - Mergesort

   [mergesort](mergesort/mergesort.md)